tbela99/expose/README.md

 #### Expose

-produce a jQuery like Exposé in mootools.
+produce a jQuery like ExposÃ© in mootools.

 #### Syntax